joelpet/mailbox-org-cli/README.md

 ### Possible use cases

-* mailbox.org's dispossable addresses have expiry date.
+* mailbox.org's disposable addresses have expiry date.
 But can be extended as many times as required.
 So if you want to have "permanent" address, just set cron every, lets say, 2 weeks with `mailbox-org-cli renew`.
 * as this is CLI tool, you can easily integrate it with some launcher like [Alfred](https://www.alfredapp.com/)
 * ...your idea :)